silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

     1. Set dates
     1. Publish

+Note: these do not require any lms functionality (grading, student tracking, randomization).
+The focus is on xblock CRUD and sharing.

-I don't know the priority of these Split mongo use cases, but they've been my highest priorities:
+I don't know the priority of the following Split mongo use cases, but they've been my highest priorities:

 1. Flag conflicting edits (forks)
 1. Undo edits